mgan59/mongoose-fixture/readme.md

 Inspired from Django's data-fixtures and Ruby's rake.
 Mongoose-Fixture is a command-line interface and utility library to load documents from files into mongodb using mongoose schemas and static json arrays/documents.

-Can't I import static json into mongo using
+A simple approach using the built in ``mongoimport`` as follows would import documents from a single javascript file.

     mongoimport --collection collectionName --file collection.json

-Yes, that does work.
-But over time that method can become complex to manage.
+But over time that method would become complex to manage

 Mongoose-Fixture provides more robust features such as:

-* Project Configuration, organize collections into sets
+* Project Configuration, organize documents collections into sets
 * BoilerPlates, generate Schemas/Fixtures to reduce typing
 * Programming Interface that can be run from within nodejs